 We may not have amusement arcades or a great deal in the way of nightlife but that doesn't mean the kids will be bored - far from it!
 My children will always cherish the holidays they enjoyed here and our grandchildren are now regular visitors.
 Kids (and adults) can spend many happy hours beachcombing, with "crabbing" a great favourite.
 The various "spotter" books are great and the prospect of earning points for finding a butterfish is a great incentive.
 Craft materials are very useful and painted stones very popular.
 How about a walk to a beach where sausages can be cooked over an open fire?
 Skinny dipping in mountain streams may only be for the more hardy but we can all benefit by getting closer to nature!

 There are a number of local operators offering boat trips.
-These are largely based in Gairloch, a one hour drive to the north.
+These are either based at Shieldaig or in Gairloch, a one hour drive to the north.
 On a calm day why not book onto a wildlife cruise with a good chance of seeing seals, porpoises, dolphins and whales as well as a wide range of seabirds.
 You could also take a trip on a sailing boat and gain some experience at the helm, or why not go out on a working fishing boat to experience the local fisherman's way of life.
 For something different visit the historical island of Isle Maree on Loch Maree.
 More...

-Falconry, fly fishing, pony trekking, clay pigeon shooting, climbing/abseiling, kayaking, bike hire, archery.
+Fly fishing, pony trekking, clay pigeon shooting, climbing/abseiling, kayaking, bike hire, archery.